fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 It is realizing that the the world exists in a delicate balance between progress and decay.
 There is no in between.

-It is learning that some people simply do not want ot be hepled
+It is learning that some people simply do not want to be helped

+That it's easier to be dragged down than it is to pull someone up

+That some people don't believe that they deserve any better or don't want the trouble of getting to it.

-It is understandin that self-sacrifice can paradoxically be completely selfish.
+It is understanding that self-sacrifice for someone else's wellbeing can paradoxically be completely selfish.

 It is learning that you can only get stepped on if you lay down.

-We show other people how to treat us.

 It is learning that we dont choose whether we believe or not, we choose what to believe in.
 And this is likely the most important decision you'll ever make.
-Choose incorrectly and the hardships of li fe will drown you in hopelessness, resentment, and arrogance.
+Choose incorrectly and the hardships of life will drown you in hopelessness, resentment, and arrogance.

-It is understanding that ceaseless motion may hide the problem, but it won't fix them
+It is understanding that ceaseless motion may hide problems, but it won't fix them

 That you really have no choice over what you feel.